Clinical Research Directory

 A Study to Test How BI 3031185 is Tolerated by People With Borderline Personality Disorder or Attention-deficit/Hyperactivity Disorder

-This study is open to adults with borderline personality disorder (BPD) and with attention deficit/ hyperactivity disorder (ADHD).
-The purpose of this study is to find out how a medicine called BI 3031185 is tolerated by people with BPD or ADHD.
-Participants with BPD with ADHD are in separate cohorts.
-Participants from each cohort are put into 2 groups of equal size randomly, which means by chance.
+This study is open to adults with certain mental health conditions.
+The purpose of this study is to find out how a medicine called BI 3031185 is tolerated by people with certain mental health conditions.
+Participants are put into 2 groups of equal size randomly, which means by chance.
 Group 1 takes a single dose of BI 3031185 and Group 2 takes placebo.
 After a 2-week break, Group 1 takes placebo and Group 2 takes a single dose of BI 3031185.
 Participants take BI 3031185 and placebo as tablets.
-Participants are in the study for about 1 to 2 months.
+Participants are in the study for about 3 months.
 They visit the study site 6 times and have 3 phone or video call visits.
 For 2 of the visits, participants stay overnight at the study site for 2 nights.
 During all the visits, doctors check participants' health and take note of any unwanted effects.

 Gender: All